 Now that you have seen the facts, you may be wondering how you can help.
 The following are steps you can take in your very own home and community that will make a positive difference for the environment.

 Limit Car Time

 Although emissions testing has become more stringent, cars are still one of the largest sources of air pollution.
-While driving a hybrid will certainly help, it is also encouraged that many try to use public transportation or carpool to help lower the amount of cars on the road.
+While driving a hybrid will certainly help, it is also encouraged to use public transportation or carpool whenever possible to help lower the amount of cars on the road.
 Using a bicycle to travel is the most environmentally friendly option and is also a great way to stay in shape.

 Get Rid of Paper Bills

 Many companies now have the option to receive and pay bills through the internet.
 This not only makes your life more convenient, it helps reduce the amount of wasted paper, postage and checks.